-n) Contigent liabilities and Contigent assets
+n) Contigent liabilities

 A Contigent liability is a possible liability that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within control of the Company, or a present obligation that arises from past events but is not recognized because it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligations; or the amount of the obligation cannot be measured with sufficient reliability.
 Contingent liabilities are only disclosed and not recognized as liabilities in the statement of financial position.
 If the likelihood of an outflow of resources is remote, the possible obligation is neither a provision nor a contigent liability and no disclosure is made.
-Contingent assets are possible assets whose existence will be confirmed by the occurrence or non-occurrence of uncertain future events that are not wholly within the control of the entity.
-Contingent assets are not recognised, but they are disclosed when it is more likely than not that an inflow of benefits will occur.